 Music and art will follow along with the history studies and appear once a week in the curriculum.
 PE/health, computer and “thinking” are also once a week.

+They will go to our site My EP Assignments to get to their lessons.
 From MyEPAssignments.com, your child will just click on each lesson link and follow the directions from there.
 It will take your student to their lessons.

 When you see an asterisk *, it means that there is a worksheet.
 You will need to print it out or you can find it in your Printables book or Workbook. (*) means it is optional.
-I mark the day, the subject, and then the specific item that needs printing.
+I mark the day and then the specific item that needs printing.
 I did this so that you can easily look ahead and print out what’s needed ahead of time.
 (The younger the student, the more to print.)
 Some of our courses have a PDF at the top of the course where you can print out all those worksheets at once.
 Those packets are available as Printables books that you can purchase and are priced to make it just as cheap to buy as to print.
 As much as possible, I have them do things online instead of on paper.
 Materials needed are written out in bold next to the day they are used.

 We have our math, reading, and language arts courses for this site available in books to be used offline if you want your child off the computer as much as possible.